Supervised learning for robust quantum control in composite-pulse systems: Introduction

+To date, a variety of methods, e.g., the Krotov \cite{krotov1995global}, gradient ascent pulse engineering (GRAPE) \cite{Khaneja2005}, evolutionary \cite{PhysRevLett.110.220501,PhysRevLett.114.200502,PhysRevA.105.052414}, and variational quantum algorithms \cite{PRXQuantum.2.010101}, have been raised to update variables in optimization problems.
+Among them, the high-efficiency GRAPE algorithm \cite{Khaneja2005} and its variants \cite{PhysRevA.79.053417,Johansson2013,PhysRevA.99.042327,PhysRevA.101.052317,PhysRevApplied.16.014056,Li2022quantum} are successful in designing the control fields to sharply suppress the influence of various errors, e.g., amplitude uncertainty and frequency drift.
+Recently, there has been an increasing interest in the combination of GRAPE with other methods, such as the chopped random basis \cite{PhysRevLett.106.190501,PhysRevA.84.022326,PhysRevA.92.062343}, generally referred to as gradient optimization using the parametrization algorithm \cite{PhysRevA.98.022119}.
+In particular, de Fouquieres \emph{et al.} \cite{deFouquieres2011} showed that the gradient accuracy and the convergence rate of the GRAPE algorithm can be effectively improved by introducing the Broyden-Fletcher-Goldfarb-Shanno quasi-Newton algorithm~\cite{Nocedal2006}.

 In this work, we provide a systematic methodology for robust quantum control through constructing a supervised learning model in composite-pulse systems.
 This model is quite universal and very robust to all kinds of systematic errors, including single error, multiple types of errors, time-varying errors, and so forth.
-Specifically, we establish the cost function of the supervised learning model, and then propose a modified version of the GRAPE algorithm to train different physical parameters (e.g., phases or detunings).
+Specifically, we establish the cost function of the supervised learning model, and then propose a modified version of the GRAPE algorithm to update the phases.
+The learned parameters (e.g., phases or detunings) possessing robustness against all kinds of systematic errors are subsequently determined via training the sample set.

-In this model, one of the most critical steps is to ascertain the \emph{sampling} method, reflecting in the sampling range and distribution, and we demonstrate that it is necessary to select a suitable sampling range to avoid overfitting and underfitting phenomena.
+In the current model, one of the most critical steps is to ascertain the \emph{sampling} method, reflecting in the sampling distributions.
+We demonstrate that it is necessary to select a suitable sampling distribution to receive robust and high-fidelity quantum control.
 Furthermore, the generalization ability of this model is significantly enhanced by increasing the number of pulses.
 We finally extend this model to train any physical parameters to implement robust quantum control.
-Our method paves an efficient way toward the establishment of high-precision and reliable quantum gates for fault-tolerant quantum computation.
+Our method paves an efficient way toward the establishment of reliable quantum gates for fault-tolerant quantum computation.